genomicsclass/leanpub/manuscript/factor_analysis_exercises.md

 A>    - A) The samples appear to be completely independent of each other.
 A>    - B) Sex seems to be creating structures as evidenced by the two cluster of highly correlated samples.
 A>    - C) There appear to be only two factors completely driven by month.
-A>    - D) The fact that in the plot ordered by month we see two groups mainly driven by month, and, within these, we see subgroups driven by date seems to suggest date more than month per se are the hidden factors.
+A>    - D) The fact that in the plot ordered by month we see two groups mainly driven by month, and within these we see subgroups driven by date, seems to suggest date more than month per se are the hidden factors.
 A>
 A>
 A>